 Automatic differentiation is a centerpiece of the modelling framework presented in this study.
 In the Julia programming language, multiple AD packages exist, which are compatible with both differential equation and neural networks packages, as part of the SciML ecosystem.
 Julia source code is automatically differentiable, enabling the user to switch between different AD backends with very few or no changes to the source code.
 Each package has advantages and disadvantages, which make them suitable for different tasks.
 In our case, ReverseDiff.jl turned out to be the best performing AD package, due to the speed gained by reverse tape compilation.
 Together with Zygote.jl (Innes et al., 2019), another popular backwards AD package, they have the limitation of not allowing mutation of arrays.
 This implies that no in-place operations can be used, thus augmenting the memory allocation of the simulations considerably.
-Enzyme.jl (Moses and Churavy, 2020) is arising as a promising alternative, with the fastest gradient computation times in Julia (Ma et al., 2021).
+Enzyme.jl (Moses and Churavy, 2020) (Moses et al., 2021) is arising as a promising alternative, with the fastest gradient computation times in Julia (Ma et al., 2021).
 It directly computes gradients on statically analyzable LLVM, without differentiating any Julia source code.
-Nonetheless, Enzyme.jl will become more robust in the future, appears likely to become the de facto solution for AD in Julia.
+Nonetheless, Enzyme.jl will become heavy development, and it is still not stable enough for problems like the ones from this study.
+As Enzyme.jl will become more robust in the future, appears likely to become the de facto solution for AD in Julia.

 Overall, the vision on AD from Julia is highly ambitious, attempting to perform AD directly on source code, with minimal impact on the user side and with the possibility of easily switching AD back-ends.
 In practice, this implies that it is much more complex to achieve from a technical point of view than hardcoded gradients linked to specific operators, an approach followed by JAX (Bradbury et al., 2020) and other popular deep learning Python libraries.
 On the short term, the latter provides a more stable experience, albeit a more rigid one.
-However, in the long term, once these packages are given the time to

-365 grow and become more stable, differentiating through complex code, like the one from UDEs, should become increasingly straightforward.
+However, in the long term, once these packages are given the time to grow and become more stable, differentiating through complex code, like the one from UDEs, should become increasingly straightforward.